klevoya/docs/docs/guides/initial-contract-tables.md

 let tester = blockchain.createAccount(`tester`);
 tester.setContract(blockchain.contractTemplates[`eosio.token`]);

-// loads fixtures for the currently deployed contract await tester.loadFixtures();
+// loads fixtures for the currently deployed contract on tester
+// no arguments loads data for all tables from the JSON files await tester.loadFixtures();

 // reset tables before each test